 The Secretary considers for designation only current joint-use or former military airports that meet the criteria set forth under “Designation Considerations,” below.

 Number of Airports

-A maximum of 15 airports per fiscal year may participate in the MAP, of which 3 may be General Aviation (GA) airports.
-There are 8 slots available for designation or redesignation in FY 2014.
-There are no GA slots available in FY 2014.
+A maximum of 15 airports per fiscal year may participate in the MAP, of which three may be General Aviation (GA) airports.
+There are twelve slots available in FY 2017.
+Of the twelve slots available, there are two GA slots available in FY 2017.

 Term of Designation